sh14/oi-yamaps/Readme.md

 ### How can I change Stretchy Icon color?

-Use simple twirl icons "twirl#nightIcon" or twirl icons with dot "twirl#nightDotIcon".
+Use simple islands icons "islands#nightIcon" or islands icons with dot "islands#nightDotIcon".
 If you use "iconcontent" then icon automaticaly turns to stretchy.

 ### Russian description
 https://oiplug.com/plugins/oi-yandex-maps-for-wordpress